Clause 3.7 – FIDIC Yellow Book 1999 vs 2017 Explained

 🚨 Finality and Enforceability

-• If not challenged via NOD within the 28-day window, it becomes final and binding.
+• If not challenged in 28 days, the determination is final and binding.

-If a Party fails to comply with a final determination, the other Party can go directly to arbitration — no DAAB, no further notices required.
+• If a Party ignores a final determination: other Party can proceed directly to arbitration—no DAAB required.

 🧠 Practical Takeaways

-🔹 Project Managers: Build Clause 3.7 deadlines into your project control system.
-Use shared calendars, alerts, or dashboards.
+Build Clause 3.7 deadlines into project control systems (use shared calendars, alerts, dashboards).

-🔹 Lawyers/Advisors: Train your teams on what a compliant NOD looks like — poor formatting or missing reasons can sink your dispute.
+Train your teams on compliant NODs—poor formatting can sink a dispute.

 4️⃣ Cross-Referencing with Other Clauses: How Clause 3.7 Powers the Contract